soffan-group16/matplotlib/report.md

     #### `_plot_args` ####
     > In Matplotlib, multiple data sets can be plotted together. _plot_args is a private method dealing with a single data set.
 It analyses what the arguments represent because there are a lot of different cases.
 Thus, there is a high complexity.

+    #### `_pcolorargs` ####
+    > This function handles the verification and occasionally creation of the necessary arguments for the `pcolor` function which draws a colored plot, for example a heat map.
+The user can give the `pcolor` function varying number of arguments to specify the looks of the plot on different levels and `_pcolorargs` fills in what the user is not specifying with default values and veryfining that the arguments are correct.
+Since users are unpredictable, many cases need to be handled which is the reason to the high CC.

 4. If your programming language uses exceptions: Are they taken into account by the tool?
 If you think of an exception as another possible branch (to the catch block or the end of the function), how is the CC affected?

     > We think that the tool counts the try except statements as well.
 If the except raises an error it would be handled as a return point.